TessMyers/widdle/README.md

 There is likely more than one set of 5 words that cover nearly all 26 letters of the alphabet.
 Possibly even a holy grail that gets all 25 with no repeats.
 I wouldn't know because I exceeded maximum call stack size before getting there.
 Below are a few sets, hidden behind a spoiler wall.
 Don't blame me if this ruins Wordle for you.

-This recursive algorithm won't capture all possible Widdles, and if you want to search form more there's a manual search aspect.
-I don't think it would be too hard to expand this algorithm to do a far more efficient search, but I'm not going to do that anytime soon.

 <details>
   <summary>Spoiler warning</summary>